Coffee Flavour Wheel – tips for using it and how to describe coffee

 Dark Roast African Espresso

-These East African beans have an intense flavour profile of pungent spice and tobacco.
+These East African beans have an intense flavour profile of pungent spice.
 We roast this coffee at a high level to intensify the depth of the dark characteristics.

 When tasting, you will notice a low acidity paired with a rich aftertaste.